fhmjones/fhmjones.github.io/_sources/gettingstarted.md

 ## 1. Your command shell

-If you are not familiar with using a shell or command-line interface, a good place to start is [here](https://fhmjones.github.io/commandline.html).
-Or - a more conversational introduction is in our "crash course" page called [Shells, Systems and Git](al's_crashcorse/shells_crash_course.html).
+If you are not familiar with using a shell or command-line interface, a good place to start is our [Command line and Shells](https://fhmjones.github.io/commandline.html) page.
+Or - a more conversational introduction is in our "crash course" page called [Powershell and System Administration Crash Course](shells_crash_course.md).

 ## 2. Installing miniconda